Actyx/Actyx/web/developer.actyx.com/blog/2020-06-25-differential-dataflow.md

 ```

 Besides the helper functions that wire together the [EventService client], the differential dataflow
-machine, and the DB driver, the main part here is the definition of the event subscriptions.
+machine, and the database driver, the main part here is the definition of the event subscriptions.
 This
 exporter needs to see all events emitted by the [machineFish].
 The full code is available
 [here](https://github.com/Actyx/actyxos_data_flow/tree/master/examples/machine-dashboard/main.rs).